Services & Fees

 Insurance

-3. Do I have a deductible I need to pay before I get reimbursed?
+Do I have a deductible I must pay before I get reimbursed?
 If yes, what is the deductible amount?
-Has my deductible been met?
+Has my deductible been met yet?

 Good Faith Estimate